 This is the intention of the member states to make the applicable changes they deem necessary to the privacy laws and regulations of their respective countries.

 Key elements of the BDSG

 A few unique elements of the new BDSG are summarized below.

 Data Protection Officer

 German regulations regarding the obligation to appoint a data protection officer are stricter than those stipulated in Article 1.
 Article 37 of the GDPR.
 According to seconds.
-38 BDSG, if a company operating in Germany continues to employ at least 10 people who handle automated processing of personal data, it must appoint a data protection officer.
+38 BDSG, if a company operating in Germany continues to employ at least 10 people who handle the automated processing of personal data, it must appoint a data protection officer.
 In addition, if the company conducts the processing of the data protection impact assessment in accordance with Article 1, it must also appoint a data protection officer.
 35 GDPR, or if they conduct commercial processing of personal data for the purpose of anonymous transmission or transmission, or for market or opinion research purposes.

 RGPD establishes broad rights of stakeholders in Articles 13 to 22 (disclosure obligations at the time of data collection, information rights, correction and deletion rights, the right to be forgotten, and the right to object).
 Article 23 of the same law grants the national legislature the right to make exceptions to these rights.